MattWestb/R29-MXQ-LP3-V2.3-00908/README.md

 Parameters looks being red OK and i have making it more times.
 Shall testing dumping the flash from Linux.

-Thinkin is i dont need the internal flash its also possible using SD-card and running  ARMBian and if can patching one image file with libreelec and ARMBrian system it wold being great.
+Thinkin is i dont need the internal flash its also possible using SD-card and running ARMBian and if can patching one image file with libreelec boot and ARMBrian system it wold being great for running docker with RTL-433 and other good things.